 Let's Pass I-VAWA!

-Today, Rep. Jan Schakowsky (IL) re-introduced the International Violence Against Women Act (I-VAWA) in the House, with bipartisan support from Reps.
+Recently, Rep. Jan Schakowsky (IL) re-introduced the International Violence Against Women Act (I-VAWA) in the House, with bipartisan support from Reps.
 Nita Lowey (D-NY), Eliot Engel (D-NY), Debbie Wasserman Schultz (D-FL), Richard Hanna (R-NY), and Chris Gibson (R-NY).

 We applaud these representatives for their continued effort and dedication to end violence against women and girls globally.
 An estimated one out of every three women worldwide will be physically, sexually or otherwise abused during her lifetime—with rates reaching 70 percent in some countries.
 Violence against women and girls includes harmful practices that range from rape to domestic violence, to acid burnings and dowry deaths, and so-called “honor killings.”